CrabbieMike/MyriFetch/README.md

     🚀 "Hydra" Download Engine: Splits files into 4 parallel chunks (threads) to maximize bandwidth and bypass single-stream speed limits.

-    🖥️ Visual Browser: Automatically fetches console icons and game metadata for a visual browsing experience.

     📦 Bulk Queue System: Select multiple games, add them to the queue, and let it run in the background.

     💾 Smart Resume & Integrity: Checks file sizes and stitches parts automatically.
 Includes a "Cancel" feature for safe stopping.